I Want My Wife Back

-I Want My Wife Back is a British sitcom shown on BBC One, starring Ben Miller and Caroline Catz as Murray and Bex.
-It was broadcast on Monday nights in six parts and repeated during the week.
+I Want My Wife Back is a British sitcom starring Ben Miller and Caroline Catz as Murray and Bex respectively.

-Series overview
+The series premiered on April 18, 2016 and ended on May 23, 2016, with a total of 6 episodes over the course of 1 season.

+Plot

 Forty-six year old Murray is a nice guy; everyone says so.
 So no-one is more surprised than Murray when, on her 40th birthday and after 12 years of marriage, his wife Bex walks out on him.
 He feels bewildered and lost.
 Bex's mum and dad & his dad, in particular, are upset, and his attempts at helping them get back together fail.
 This begins Murray's quest to discover what went wrong and how to win her back, though it's less a journey than a floundering stumble in the dark towards the prize of returning his life to something approaching normality.
 All the while he's having to manage the demands of his ultra-needy team members at the office, as well as navigating his way through the well-meaning but counter-productive advice from friends and family.

 Bex moves in with a single friend, who is obsessed with helping other formerly married women whose husbands have been unfaithful (though Murray hasn't).
 Bex's dad moves in with Murray - both feel quite depressed.
 Murray's boss (Curtis) is having an affair with another woman, and he gets Murray to tell stories that he was at work meetings.
 Meanwhile Emma (played by Susannah Fielding) a colleague at work, who as a crush on Murray is so pleased by the news and asks him out but, says other colleagues are going out with them when it's actually a date.
 She's only 27 and he's 46 so Bex thinks he's moving on and seems even less likely to get back with him.
 Murray wakes up in Emma's bed naked, unsure of what happened the night before.
 Bex moves in with her sister Keeley.
 Murray tries to re-propose to Bex, recalling they first met on a scuba diving course and visits Keeley's flat to find a positive pregnancy test which he assumes is Bex's (but is in fact Keeley's).
 There is resulting confusion when Murray lets the news of the pregnancy (which he hasn't verified with Bex) slip to Don and Paula (Bex and Keeley's parents) who congratulate the wrong daughter.
 The final episode uses the scuba theme for Bex and Murray to come to a final reconciliation.

 The series was compared with The Worst Week of My Life, which also starred Ben Miller as a man with bad luck where everything that can go wrong does, with plenty of embarrassing funny moments.